Tahmidul-Islam-Omi/SUST_Hackathon/README.md

    them into `agent_summary`, `recommended_next_action`, and `customer_reply`,
    then runs a final `enforce_safety()` filter over the reply (policy).

-An **optional** LLM layer (`app/services/llm.py`) can polish the wording of the summary and customer reply.
-It is **off by default**, and the service scores fully without it.
-If enabled but unavailable (no key, error, or slow response), the code falls back to the rule-based text and re-applies the safety filter.
+**No LLM is used in this submission.** The codebase includes a disabled extension hook (`app/services/llm.py`) that *could* optionally refine wording in future, but it is switched off, needs no API key, and is never called — every response is produced entirely by the rule-based pipeline above.

 ### Evidence reasoning highlights